-Hand washing is easy to do and is the best way to help prevent the spread of illness.
-Learn when and how to wash your hands and get tips on what to teach your kids.
+Hand washing is easy to do and is a good step to take to help prevent the spread of illness causing bacteria and viruses.

 When should you wash your hands?